Moduli of polarized Enriques surfaces -- computational aspects: Algorithms for working with indefinite forms

 (ii) The process works similarly.
 We compute the equivalence for the spaces $L_{J_1^T}$ and $L_{J_2^T}$.
 If they are not equivalent then the spaces are not equivalent.
 Otherwise we map the equivalence, build the corresponding spaces and then use {\bf Alg 2} to conclude. \end{proof}

 The algorithm used in this construction is relatively complex.
-It would have been simpler if we had a sublattice $L'$ of $L$ such that for any $f\in O(\Isperp)$ there exist an extension that preserves $L'$.
-However, we could not even prove in the cases we considered that this always holds.
+It would have been simpler if we had a sublattice $L'$ of $L$ such that for any $f\in O(\Isperp)$ there exists an extension that preserves $L'$.
+Unfortunately, we could not find a universal construction of such a lattice.
+However, in all the cases we considered, a practical algorithm allowed us to solve this problem.

 In Theorem \ref{subsection_beta_norm_vectors} we established an algorithm for computing isotropic lines.
 We shall now extend this to arbitrary dimension. \begin{theorem} There exists an algorithm for computing the orbits of isotropic $k$-planes of indefinite lattices $L$. \end{theorem} \begin{proof} The algorithm is constructed by induction on the dimension $k$ of the isotropic spaces starting with $k=1$, which is Theorem \ref{subsection_beta_norm_vectors}.
 Suppose we know some orbit representatives of isotropic $k-1$-dimensional planes.
 For each such representative $Is$, we compute the lattice $\Isperp$ which we decompose as a lattice sum $Is + K$.
 This is actually also an orthogonal decomposition since $K\subset \IsperpB$.
 We enumerate the orbits of isotropic primitive vectors in $K$ for the group $\Orth(K)$ using Theorem \ref{subsection_beta_norm_vectors} and obtain some representatives $v_1$, \dots, $v_l$.
 Those can also be interpreted as isotropic $k$-planes $Is+\ZZ v_i$ in $Is+K$ for the group $\Orth(Is+K)$.